kola-er/potato-orm/README.md

 Feel free to name the class as the singular of the name of the database table.
 For instance, `User` class for `users` table.

-`Note: Plural of irregular nouns are not supported`
+`Note: Plurals of irregular nouns are not supported`

 For instance, a class `Fish` should map to a table `fish` or `fishs`, not `fishes`.
 And a class `Child` should map to a table `child` or `childs`, not `children`.